linux-can/can-utils/can-j1939-kickstart.md

 Use [testj1939](testj1939.c)

-When *can-j1939* is compiled as module, load it.
+When *can-j1939* is compiled as module, opening a socket will load it, __or__ you can load it manually

 	modprobe can-j1939

-Enable the j1939 protocol stack on the CAN device

-	ip link set can0 j1939 on

 Most of the subsequent examples will use 2 sockets programs (in 2 terminals).
 One will use CAN_J1939 sockets using *testj1939*,